“I’m a level 5 vegan—I don’t eat anything that casts a shadow.” –The Simpsons

 A raw vegan diet consists of unprocessed vegan foods that have not been heated above 115 degrees Fahrenheit (46 degrees Celsius).
 “Raw foodists” believe that foods cooked above this temperature have lost a significant amount of their nutritional value and are harmful to the body.
 Learn more about a raw vegan diet here.

-See also: 150 easy raw food recipes to try
+See also: Easy raw food recipes to try

 06 of 07

 The macrobiotic diet, revered by some for its healthy and healing qualities, includes unprocessed vegan foods, such as whole grains, fruits, and vegetables, and allows the occasional consumption of fish.
 Sugar and refined oils are avoided.
-Perhaps the most unique qualifier of the macrobiotic diet is its emphasis on the consumption of Asian vegetables, such as daikon, and sea vegetables, such as seaweed.
+Perhaps the most unique qualifier of the macrobiotic diet is its emphasis on the consumption of Asian vegetables, such as daikon, and sea vegetables, such as wakame and other seaweeds.
 Learn more about a macrobiotic diet here.

 07 of 07